EliAndrewC/l7r/setting/l7r.md

 - each village district has a Country Monk
 - each town has a Preceptor per Order
 - each province has an Abbot per Order
-- each capitol city has a Grand Abbot per Order
+- each capital city has a Grand Abbot per Order

 Monk ranks are discussed elsewhere, but shrines and temples are staffed by many monks who report to the leaders mentioned above, and their ranks are generally ordered like this:
 - Initiate